ReckoningReckoner/Tetris_AI/README.md

 - Determining the best possible move based on the height of the tower (Jul 14)
 - Addded Apache 2.0 License (Jul 14)
 - Block placement including holes
+- Complex strategies

 #Still to come:
 - Piece falling instructions
-- More complex strategies (combos?)
 - Battle block engine implementaion
+- Methodology of choosing which strategy to use